microsoft/vscode-docs/docs/java/java-project.md

 ![JDK Configuration](images/java-tutorial/jdk-configuration.png)

-If you want to configure without the wizard, please refer below for details.
+If you want to configure without the wizard, refer below for details.

 ### JDK for projects